Miyaku/mkv4a-old/README.md

           uuid 41d3c987-e6cf-11e3-a88a-11aba5d5c51b
         }
     </pre>
-Note: If your rom running Dolby Atmos, maybe you must edit <i>audio_effect.conf</i> too on <code>/root/system/vendor/etc/</code><br />
+Note: If your rom running Dolby Atmos, maybe you must edit <i>audio_effect.conf</i> too on <code>/root/system/vendor/etc/</code><br /><br />
-And if finis save, and reboot your device
+Save, and reboot your device
 6).
-After booting, open stock music app and play your song, than open ViPER4Android FX and swipe to right > drivers status If working, the popup will be show like this<br />
+After booting, open stock music app and play your song, keep play now open ViPER4Android FX app and swipe to right > drivers status
+If working, the popup will be show like this<br />
 <blockquote>Driver version: xxxx<br />
 Status: Normal<br />
 Format audio: Supported<br />
 Proccess: Yes</blockquote>

-If the status is Abnormal maybe your device selinux is not permissive, yo can find out here http://miya.cf/merim
+If the status is Abnormal maybe your device selinux is not permissive, you can find out here http://miya.cf/merim

-Alright, i'm NOT promise it's can work to your rom on your devices, but if you want know, try will give you best answers :)
+Alright, i'm NOT promise it's can work to your rom on your devices, but if you want know, trying will give you best answers :)

 ##Pull Request to here
 If your hard work is perfecly working, you can share and pull new branch here, this a simple guide to push via local<br />